 National Liberation Front of Tripura (NLFT)

-In Tripura a systematic surrender of arms by a faction of NLFT insurgents and NLFT fringe groups is due to the increased security pressure and to infighting within NLFT insurgent ranks.
+In Tripura a systematic surrender of arms by a faction of NLFT insurgents and NLFT fringe groups was due to the increased security pressure and to infighting within NLFT insurgent ranks.
 Since 2000 a few hundred militants have surrendered in small groups to the security forces, handing in their weapons.
 The NLFT leadership engaged in peace talks with Mizoram Chief Zoramthanga in April 2001, however the NLFT has not promised acceptance of any future peace process.

 |Join the GlobalSecurity.org mailing list|